Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Supplementary materials for Section

-We consider the following LLM-based algorithm that follows the pattern of parallel decomposition: \begin{enumerate} \item Divide the input text of length $n$ into $k$ overlapping chunks of lengths $m_1, \dots, m_k$; \item For each chunk, use one LLM call to try to answer the question based on that chunk; \item Generate the final answer by majority voting. \end{enumerate} We note a few details about this algorithm.
-(1)~All lengths involved here are measured by the number of characters.
-(2)~In the first step of chunking, we let each pair of adjacent chunks share an overlap that is larger than the length of the needle, to ensure that the needle will appears as a whole in at least one chunk.
-(3)~For each LLM call in the second step, the LLM is prompted to answer ``I don't know'' if it believes that there is not sufficient information in the corresponding chunk, e.g.~when the chunk simply does not contain the needle.
-Such answers will be excluded from the final step of the algorithm.
-(4)~In the final step of majority voting, it is possible that there are multiple (say $h$) candidate solutions with the same frequency, in which case we let the algorithm return the list of such candidates.
-If this list contains the ground-truth solution, we calculate the exact-match error as $1 - 1 / h$ in our experiments.
+We note a few details about the LLM-based retrieval algorithm presented in Table~\ref{tab:examples_parallel_decomposition}. \begin{itemize} \item All lengths involved in the algorithm are measured by the number of characters. \item In the first step of chunking, we let each pair of adjacent chunks share an overlap that is larger than the length of the needle, to ensure that the needle will appears as a whole in at least one chunk. \item For each LLM call in the second step, the LLM is prompted to answer ``I don't know'' if it believes that there is not sufficient information in the corresponding chunk, e.g., when the chunk simply does not contain the needle.
+Such answers will be excluded from the final step of the algorithm. \item In the final step, i.e., majority voting, it is possible that there exist multiple (say $h$) candidate solutions with the same frequency, in which case we let the algorithm return the list of such candidates.
+If this list contains the ground-truth solution, we calculate the exact-match error as $1 - 1 / h$ in our experiments. \end{itemize}